Our long term plans work on a two-year cycle and the topics we teach are broken down for each class. A copy of our long term plans can be found below:

 Design Technology :

 From the earliest age children are encouraged to use a variety of the appropriate materials for construction purposes.
 They will also be encouraged to make and redraft designs relating to constructions.
 The children learn, mainly through weekly skills sessions, how to design, plan, make and then evaluate a product from scratch.
 They will learn how to join various materials together for a given purpose.
 All children will need to problem solve, to overcome troubles during the making process and they will then suggest improvements after evaluating performance.
 During their time in KS1 & 2 the children make a variety of different mini projects to demonstrate and refine their skills.
-Cooking is also an important part of our curriculum and the children learn important skills in cutting, mixing and cooking, making a variety of foods during their time at the school.
+Cooking is also an important part of our curriculum and the children learn important skills in cutting, mixing and cooking, making a variety of healthy foods during their time at the school.

 Physical Education :